 Why can’t we be more flexible or help more clients who are struggling?

 This is probably the #1 topic veterinary professionals hear about or constantly get trashed for due to requiring deposits or upfront payments before hospitalization or large procedures, not offering payment plans, etc.

 Please take into consideration how many clients we see every day that are in situations just like yours.
-We absolutely understand that life happens, things come up, animals get sick, etc. However, clients need to remember that although it may be a sudden emergency or unique situation for them, it is likely the 5th, 6th, or 12th similar situation we’ve seen that day.
-Other clients before and after will have the same issue — just paid rent or had car repairs and don’t have money, their cat also just started urinating blood that day, their dog also just ate their underwear that morning, etc. It does NOT trivialize or lessen the experience each of those clients is going through, nor make us less committed to caring and finding solutions, but it does change the overall perspective when you realize that you aren’t the only one.
+We absolutely understand that life happens, things come up, animals get sick, etc. However, clients need to remember that although it may be a sudden emergency or unique situation for them, it is likely the 4th, 5th, 6th, or 15th similar situation we’ve seen just that day.
+Other clients before and after will have the same issue — they just paid rent or had car repairs, and don’t have money.
+Or their cat also just started urinating blood that day, their dog also just ate their underwear that morning, etc. It does NOT trivialize or lessen the experience each of those clients is going through, nor make us less committed to caring and finding solutions, but it does change the overall perspective when you realize that you aren’t the only one.

 If we took that kind of risk for every single client in that situation, we would end up shuttering our doors.
 Veterinary medicine is a business, as unfortunate as it is, and like any other business, we cannot lose money or we cannot keep our doors open.
 If we cannot keep our doors open, we cannot help ANY animals at all.
 That defeats the entire purpose of what we do and why we exist.
-In order to counteract all the non-payers, we’d have to greatly increase our prices to compensate — $1000 CT scans instead of $250 — which helps less people, and none of our paying clients would like that, nor should they.
-Why should a paying client have to pay double to cover for someone else’s inability?
+In order to counteract all the non-payers, we’d have to greatly increase our prices to compensate — $1000 CT scans instead of $250 — which helps less people, and none of our clients would appreciate that.
+Why should a paying client have to pay more to cover for someone else’s inability?